constructive-news/squirrelnews/README.md

 and export the firebase configuration from the firebase console in your new file.
 Dont forget to export that configuration.

+### building  and deplying for preview

+Use

+    ionic build --configuration=preview

+assuming you are in ng-app subfolder: rm all from firebase hosting nd copy new stuff there

+    rm -rf ./firebase/public/*
+    cp www/* ../firebase/public
+    firebase deploy --only hosting

 ### Angular Fire

 The Frontend uses Angular Fire and is configured in Firebase as a Webapp as we are developing a hybrid solution that is as x-platform as possible.